-In 2010, PRIF was awarded with the Total E-Quality Certificate successfully committing to equal opportunities.
+In 2010 and 2013, PRIF was awarded with the Total E-Quality Certificate successfully committing to equal opportunities.
 Since July 2011, PRIF has been a member of the "Dual Career Network Metropolitan Area Rhine-Main".
 Its central aim is the advancement and the support of dual career couples.

 Equal Opportunities Commissioners: